Jeunese/jeunese.github.io/docs/technical-writing.md

 - Avoid negative phrasing and words.
 - Use sentence case for everything except global navigation.

 More specific guidance depends on the type of technical writing you’re engaged in.
-This article focuses on product documentation.
+This article focuses on [product documentation](/technical-writing?id=product-documentation).

-## Product documentation
+## What is product documentation?

 Product documentation covers:

 - What the product is and does.
+    - What capabilities does it offer?
+    - What solution does it provide?
+    - How does the product work?
 - Why anyone would use the product.
+    - What problem does it solve and for whom?
+    - What needs does it meet and for whom?
-- What the dependencies are.
+- What the dependencies are (requirements and pre-requisites, development environment, licensing, etc.)
+    - What should administrators know about before installing?
+    - What do users need to know to start using the product?
+- What the context is.
-- How the product relates to other products.
+    - How does the product and its features relate to other products and features?
+    - What are the available options for installation and features?
+    - What are the typical use cases?
+- The end-to-end technical workflow for setting up the product, including:
+    - How to install the product.
     - How and where to get the product.
-- How to install the product.
     - How to configure the product.
-- The end-to-end technical workflow for setting up the product.

 Be careful not to repeat Marketing or Sales content.
-The focus should be on the product's capabilities and use cases.
+The focus should be on the product's capabilities, user need, and use cases.

-## Scoping and planning

-Before writing technical content for product documentation, you should:

--  Understand the user persona, whether they're: network, IT, or security administrators; security officers; end-users; or data analysts.
--  Change the way you write based on the users and their expectations.
-Be aware of goals, needs, and backgrounds.
-Decide on the tone you use based on the product and target audience.
--  Understand at what stage in the customer journey the user is when they read your content.
--  Understand the product: narrow your perspective down to the specific functionality that requires content.

-Before writing content, a technical writer first researches and tests the product or feature they are writing about.
-Communicating the knowledge you garner from research and testing is the last step in the process.

--  Develop in-depth knowledge of the product.
--  Understand the real-world use cases for the product or feature.
--  Understand the solution provided by the product or feature.
--  Identify the competitors and what the product or feature differentiator is.
--  Consider globalisation standards (strings can be 2 times longer; content can be translated in an unfavourable way).
--  Create content based on a hands-on experience with the product or feature.
--  When writing content, walk through design flow the way a user would and document as you perform the steps.

 ## Writing product documentation

 Once you've learned everything you need to start writing about the product or feature, write only what the administrator needs to know, and no more.
-Good writing, especially writing that's designed for instruction, should be to the point: clear, precise, and concise.
+The aim is to reduce administrator fatigue and frustration.

 ### Avoid duplication